T3X3K/moodleScraper/README.md

 program will overwrite everything everytime it's used.
 On the other hand, some of your professors may continuosly upload the same files after making corrections, so you do want in some cases the program to re-download somethings.
 To solve this conundrum, I was thinking to add a log from where this program will know wether or not a file has already been downloaded and it doesn't need to do it again.
 Downloaded.

+News: The program now checks whether or not the file has been uploaded to the moodle after the last time you've scraped it.
+If it hasn't, it doesn't download it.
+If the file on moodle has been modified, the scraper will download it without overwriting the previus file.

 ### Subfolders
 Maybe it would be nice if the scraper didn't just download all the files together.
 Rather, it may be cool